micmejia/bible-dump/NKJV/Daniel/Dan 3.md

 Then these men were bound in their coats, their trousers, their turbans, and their _other_ garments, and were cast into the midst of the burning fiery furnace.

 ###### 22
-Therefore, because the king's command was [^c]urgent, and the furnace exceedingly hot, the flame of the fire killed those men who took up Shadrach, Meshach, and Abed-Nego.
+Therefore, because the king's command was urgent, and the furnace exceedingly hot, the flame of the fire killed those men who took up Shadrach, Meshach, and Abed-Nego.

 ###### 23
 And these three men, Shadrach, Meshach, and Abed-Nego, fell down bound into the midst of the burning fiery furnace.

 ###### 24
-Then King Nebuchadnezzar was astonished; and he rose in haste _and_ spoke, saying to his [^d]counselors, "Did we not cast three men bound into the midst of the fire?"
+Then King Nebuchadnezzar was astonished; and he rose in haste _and_ spoke, saying to his counselors, "Did we not cast three men bound into the midst of the fire?"
 They answered and said to the king, "True, O king."

 ###### 25
-"Look!" he answered, "I see four men loose, walking in the midst of the fire; and they are not hurt, and the form of the fourth is like the[^e] Son of God." ## Nebuchadnezzar Praises God
+"Look!" he answered, "I see four men loose, walking in the midst of the fire; and they are not hurt, and the form of the fourth is like the Son of God." ## Nebuchadnezzar Praises God

 ###### 26
-Then Nebuchadnezzar went near the [^f]mouth of the burning fiery furnace _and_ spoke, saying, "Shadrach, Meshach, and Abed-Nego, servants of the Most High God, come out, and come _here._" Then Shadrach, Meshach, and Abed-Nego came from the midst of the fire.
+Then Nebuchadnezzar went near the mouth of the burning fiery furnace _and_ spoke, saying, "Shadrach, Meshach, and Abed-Nego, servants of the Most High God, come out, and come _here._" Then Shadrach, Meshach, and Abed-Nego came from the midst of the fire.

 ###### 27
 And the satraps, administrators, governors, and the king's counselors gathered together, and they saw these men on whose bodies the fire had no power; the hair of their head was not singed nor were their garments affected, and the smell of fire was not on them.

 ###### 28
-Nebuchadnezzar spoke, saying, "Blessed be the God of Shadrach, Meshach, and Abed-Nego, who sent His Angel[^g] and delivered His servants who trusted in Him, and they have frustrated the king's word, and yielded their bodies, that they should not serve nor worship any god except their own God!
+Nebuchadnezzar spoke, saying, "Blessed be the God of Shadrach, Meshach, and Abed-Nego, who sent His Angel and delivered His servants who trusted in Him, and they have frustrated the king's word, and yielded their bodies, that they should not serve nor worship any god except their own God!

 ###### 29
 Therefore I make a decree that any people, nation, or language which speaks anything amiss against the God of Shadrach, Meshach, and Abed-Nego shall be cut in pieces, and their houses shall be made an ash heap; because there is no other God who can deliver like this."

 ###### 30
-Then the king [^h]promoted Shadrach, Meshach, and Abed-Nego in the province of Babylon.
+Then the king promoted Shadrach, Meshach, and Abed-Nego in the province of Babylon.